panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ```
 [Open the demo.](https://www.typescriptlang.org/play?#code/JYOwLgpgTgZghgYwgAgMoFcC2BJc15LIDeAUMsgBRwBcyIWARtADTIO32ZNQCUHj0EgF8SJBAHsQAZzDIpWWhhx5YiFAF5kMdCARhgkqqwY9iyKBDDooIZHGQBqNsiHIA9G+QB5ANJA)

-Most of the times you will use the regular TypeScript function type `(a: number, b: number) => number` instead of a function interface.
+Most of the time you will use the regular TypeScript function type `(a: number, b: number) => number` instead of a function interface.

 But you can benefit from the function interface when you want to add properties to the function object.
 Let's add the property `description` to the sum function type: